cockroachlabs/cockroachdb-runbook-template/system-overview/role-dba.md

 SHOW GRANTS FOR public;
 ```

-Note that the inherited privileges are not shown with the ` SHOW GRANTS ... `  command for any "regular" role.
+Note that the inherited privileges are not shown with the ` SHOW GRANTS ... `  command for any "regular" (non-admin) role.

 A specific concern may be with the `CONNECT` privilege inherited by every role, as can be confirmed with  `SELECT * FROM [SHOW GRANTS FOR public] WHERE privilege_type = 'CONNECT'`.
 While the `CONNECT` privilege does not control SQL connections to a database, it [grants the ability to view database's metadata](https://www.cockroachlabs.com/docs/v23.2/security-reference/authorization#supported-privileges) and applies to all databases in the cluster.